The Four-Season Pantry

 Begin the Process

-Start from the point of buying all of your food and move toward the goal of producing as much as you can.
+You have to start somewhere so, if you're buying all of your food at the grocery store, you will move toward the goal of producing/harvesting/sourcing locally as much as you can.
 It need not be an overwhelming burden.
 Begin with one ingredient, become proficient, and try another one.
 Over time, fewer ingredients will be purchased, especially from non-local sources.
 The following two menus are given as samples to start you thinking about the process.
 The first page shows the menu, while the second page is the the color key to the foods.
 You will need a copy of Adobe Reader to view these PDF files.

 - For the "Summer Solstice Menu" from Larisa's workshop, just Click Here for the free Adobe PDF file download.